The non-existence of some Galois representations of moderate dimension in small characteristic: Non-existence of GSp4F2bar -valued representations (Thm D, Cor E)

 The only possibility is therefore (Sz-5): $G=\Sz(\F_{2^r})$ for some odd integer $r$.
 But $G\subseteq \Sz(\F_{2})=C_5\rtimes C_4$ (the Frobenius group of order $20$) can be seen to be impossible by the same argument as above, since it contains the dihedral group $D_{10}$ of order $10$. \end{enumerate}

-The last claim in the statement of Theorem D follows from the fact that $|\Sz(\F_{2^3})|=29120$ and $|\Sp_4(\F_{2^2})|=979000$. \end{proof} Summing up, we have \begin{corE} Assume GRH.
+The last claim of Theorem D follows from the fact that $|\Sz(\F_{2^3})|=29120$ and $|\Sp_4(\F_{2^2})|=979000$. \end{proof} Summing up, we have \begin{corE} Assume GRH.
 There exist no irreducible $2$-ramified representations $\br:G_\Q\lra \GSp_4(\bF_2)$. \end{corE} \begin{proof}As in the proof of Theorem A, under GRH we have

 Thus, the claim follows from the last part of Theorem D. \end{proof}